The Bankrate promise

-Your account number is on the bottom of a check.
+Your account number is found on the bottom of a check.
 It’s the second set of numbers, between the nine-digit routing number and the check number.

 What is the account number on a check?

 The account number listed on a check is used to identify the unique bank account that the money is coming from.
 Without the right account number, paychecks can get delayed or fees may be charged for missing bills due to checks not going through.

 If you have multiple checking accounts (such as a personal and business accounts), each has its own account number.
-Though a routing number is specific to your bank or credit union, an account number is specific to you.
+Though a routing number is specific to your bank or credit union, an account number is specific to each account.
 Account numbers vary in length but typically only go up to 12 digits.

 Find your account number on a paper statement

 If you have a paper bank statement or an electronic (PDF) version of it, your account number should be listed on the top.
 Look for “account number,” followed by a series of numbers.